mmuucha/mmuucha/README.md

 ### Hi there 👋
+About me!
+  I am a software engineer hoping to break into tech, working on consistently becoming a greater programmer then yesterday, open to different ideas, and livid for absorbable air.

+  I am currently a student at MC finishing up their AS degree in Computer Science, in which afterward I will be transferring to four year institute

+Reach me!
+  Personal - matthewmucha.g@gmail.com
+  Work - matthewmuchadev@gmail.com

 <!--
 **mmuucha/mmuucha** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.